Malpractice: more than 10,000 candidates caught in Anambra, says JAMB - Nigeria Today

 He called on the management of schools, whose candidates experienced the computer failure, to take their complaints to the State Ministry of Education to present their cases.

-The post Malpractice: more than 10,000 candidates caught in Anambra, says JAMB appeared first on Vanguard News.
+The post Malpractice: more than 10,000 candidates caught in Anambra, says JAMB appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share